-Members learn about good-decision making, how to write a resume and interview for a job, and how to conduct oneself professionally.
+Members learn about good-decision making, how to write a résumé and interview for a job, and how to conduct oneself professionally.

 Doug Denning, the director for the Oregon Youth Conservation Corps, said the program offers many benefits for youth.
 Young people learn about the environment and natural resources, work ethic, discipline, and how to take responsibility for their actions.
 They also have the opportunity to connect with their communities and take pride in the work they do.

-To participate in the program, contact oycc.info@oregon.gov and ask about programs in your county.
+To participate in the program, go to www.oyccweb.com or contact oycc. info@oregon.gov and ask about programs in your county.